-When a zipper doesn’t close on a perfectly well made, well fitting dress or your favourite bag, nothing can be more frustrating.
+When a zipper doesn’t close on a perfectly well-made, well-fitting dress or your favorite bag, nothing can be more frustrating.
 Bags, shoes, skirts, dresses, blouses, pants – those zippers are everywhere.
-As perfect fasteners they win hands down.
+As perfect fasteners, they win hands down.

 Though they are usually very resilient and work smoothly most of the time, at times zippers develop some glitches.

 I know I should close the zippers before putting clothes into the washing machine but as I am always in a hurry I keep forgetting this golden rule and invariably gets those zip problems on my clothes and accessories.

 Sometimes zippers slide down on their own, without any assistance from you; then the Zippers refuse to close, their teeth stop interlocking; sometimes they start getting jammed.
 Then when the zipper is pulled up it just refuses to move.
 Sometimes the zipper-pull itself comes off.

 If any of this happens to my best fitting jeans I will freak out.
 Because replacing zipper on jeans, is a project I would not tackle on a very good day.
 Do not think of giving up and throwing the clothing to the garbage pile or get ready for a trip to the nearby tailor for a full zip replacement.

 The scenarios described earlier – even the ever frustrating broken or jammed zippers can be repaired to an extent.
 But let me warn you,sometimes they are beyond these quick fixes- you will have to replace them.
 The metal zippers are seemingly sturdy looking but they get into problems as much as the plastic ones.

 Check out this post on the different kinds of zippers you will commonly find in garments and accessories

 Before trying to repair faulty zippers, Let us first see how a zipper operates.

 The zipper has two sides with teeth and both have to be in perfect alignment for it to work properly.